canmom/canmom.github.io/_drafts/nier/nier-part-2.md

 ## 5 years?
 You call that a timeskip?

 The game resumes five years later.
 In Replicant, Nier is now noticeably older; in Gestalt he still looks like a foot, but now he wears a kind of half-blindfold mask.
-The cutscene opens <i>in media res</i>, with Nier cutting down Shades in his village.
+The cutscene opens <i lang="la">in media res</i>, with Nier cutting down Shades in his village.

 Nier notices that Popola has inexplicably not changed at all in this period.
 She brushes it off, and distracts with a letter from Emil: he thinks he's close to find a cure for Kainé's condition.